 SCF solely relies on volunteers to get the work done and no one receives compensation for their work.
 SCF receives no funding from the government or the United Way.
 Our adoption fees and donations from other dog lovers cover our costs.

-Navajo is approximately 9 years old.
-He plays fetch, loves balls and is good with kids.
-H...read more about Franklin
+Franklin is approximately 10 years old.
+He plays fetch, loves balls and is goo...read more about Franklin